 Why Does the Pool Turn Green?

-Now that you know how to treat a green pool, you should focus on the various reasons why the pool might turn green in the first place.
-After all, knowing the causes might help prevent them better.
+Now that you know how to treat a green pool, you should focus on why it might turn green in the first place.
+After all, understanding the causes might help prevent them.

 An overgrowth of algae is the underlying common cause, but different factors could lead to overgrowth.